w3c-webmob/network-evolution-roadmap/roadmap.md

 __What does this mean for developers?__
 ???

+##### LTE eMBMS
+eMBMS allows for broadcast services, such as linear television, to be made available over LTE cellular systems.
+This allows for broadcast reach to a wide array of mobile devices.  eMBMS is IP compatible, and the 3GPP has standardized the used of Dynamic Adaptive Streaming over HTTP (DASH) for eMBMS.
+This allows for HTML5-compatible rendering of eBMBS video services using an off-the-shelf browser provided that the target device is equipped with an eMBMS receiver.
+__What does this mean for developers?__
+Developers may use HTML5-enabled browsers to develop custom applications that can render broadcast services.
 #### 3G Technologies
 3G technologies are still the most used generation of ...